Remove Mortgage Late Payments from Credit Reports (2026 Guide)

 The CFPB’s dispute resolution portal sends your complaint to the mortgage lender’s executive branch, and will send back any any responses they get from them .
 Here’s are the steps to file a CFPB complaint against the mortgage company:

-How to file a CFPB complaint against the mortgage company
+How to file a CFPB complaint against the mortgage company?

-Step1: Go to the CFPB’s complaint portal
+1. Go to the CFPB’s Complaint Portal.

 Sample CFPB complaint for mortgage late removal due to lender error

-On{Date} mailed my notice of error complaint to my mortgage lender {name of mortgage company} under 12 C.F.R. §1024.35 (Regulation X) .
-The mortgage company failed to correct my credit report that was resulting from this error.
-The mortgage company initially made an error on my account by _ { describe in detail the fault of the mortgage company}
+On {Date}, I mailed my Notice of Error complaint to my mortgage lender under 12 C.F.R. §1024.35 (Regulation X).
+The mortgage company failed to correct my credit report that was impacted by this error.
+The mortgage company initially made an error on my account by _____________________ {describe in detail the fault of the mortgage company}.

-I have attached a copy of my notice of error letter, along with proof of the error in this complaint.
+I have attached a copy of my Notice of Error letter, along with proof of the error, in this complaint.

-CFPB complaint prompt: What is the resolution you seek ?
+CFPB Complaint Prompt: What is the resolution you seek?

-Keep in mind that filing a complaint does not guarantee a specific outcome, but it does put pressure on the mortgage company to address your concerns.
+Note: Filing a complaint does not guarantee a specific outcome, but it does put pressure on the mortgage company to address your concerns.

 The key is to find a professional who will only charge you AFTER success and not charge any upfront fees.